 Use Windows Disks Metrics to configure how logical disks are represented in the Disks panel on the Spotlight home page.
-Note: If the monitored system contains only one logical drive then these options will not be displayed.

 To open the Windows Disks Metrics dialog

 - 1. Click View | Options - 2.
 Click Data Collection | Windows Disks Metrics

 The general appearance of the Disks panel for all Spotlight on Windows connections